Kai-Meiklejohn/KMPsearchAlgorithmWithTable/README.md

 The program supports two modes:
 - Printing the skip table when given only a target string.
-- Searching a file and printing each line containing the target (first occurrence only, as per solo spec).
+- Searching a file and printing each line containing the target.

 ## Usage Instructions
 Compile all components: `javac *.java*`